 Don’t Wait to Speak to a Lawyer

 Medical malpractice cases are tough to prove, and they are also bound by extremely short statutes of limitation.
 Victims of medical malpractice have a narrow window of opportunity to file a claim.
-If you suspect your doctor made a mistake, it’s important to contact a Washington, D.C. medical malpractice lawyer as soon as possible.
+If you suspect your doctor made a mistake, it’s important to contact a lawyer as soon as possible.
 If you delay too long, you will forever lose your chance to get compensation for your damages.

 Are You a Victim of Medical Malpractice?